KANKOSHEV/IGodsEye-Reborn/README.md

+OFFSETS.cpp IS NOT THE OFFSETS FILE THE PROGRAM USES IT IS JUST TO HELP YOU UPDATE IT ALL OF THE ACTUALL OFFSETS AND STUFF ARE IN THE GAME FILE

 This is a exact copy of the orginal IGodsEye repository this is not updated nor will I update it for you.